kubis-ai/infrastructure/README.md

 sh destroy-cluster.sh
 ```

-2. In order to destroy the infrastructure associated with the remote backend (S3 buckets and DynamoDB tables), we must first switch to a local backend.Open the file `global/main.tf` and comment out the `terraform` configuration block.
+2. In order to destroy the infrastructure associated with the remote backend (S3 buckets and DynamoDB tables), we must first switch to a local backend.
+Open the file `global/main.tf` and comment out the `terraform` configuration block.
 Reinitialize terraform with

 ```
 cd global
 terraform init -migrate-state
 ```

-3. Destroy the backend infrastructure.
+and then destroy the backend infrastructure (you might first have to set `force_destroy = true` in `terraform.tfvars`):

 ```
-cd global
 terraform destroy
 ```